 5 Data Structures

 Data structures are akin to various containers that store data values.
-They define how objects are stored in R and can store multiple types of values.
+They define how objects are stored in R, and they can store multiple types of values.

 We’ve met vectors already.
 Vectors are the most important type of object in R. There are several others that are more complicated than vectors.

-In this chapter, we’ll walk through each type of data structure to see what they are and how they work.
+In this chapter, we’ll walk through each type of data structure in terms of what they are and how they work.

 • Factors.
 We can think about factors as vectors with categorical labels.